Wendy Williams Slams ‘Jealous’ Haters Who Laughed At Kim Kardashian And Kendall Jenner At Emmys

 Williams then sent the reality stars her love, saying that the family shouldn’t be mad at the haters because they are just trying to bring them down.
 Instead, she says, they should keep doing what they’re doing.

-While the Kardashian’s weren’t nominated in the category, they have been proudly sharing images of their appearance behind the scenes on Instagram.
+While the Kardashians weren’t nominated in the category, they have been proudly sharing images of their appearance behind the scenes on Instagram.

-Williams has been in the spotlight recently as friends have expressed concern about the TV host for her recent health problems and alleged struggle with sobriety.
+Williams has been in the spotlight recently, as friends have expressed concern about the TV host for her recent health problems and alleged struggle with sobriety.
 As The Inquisitr reported, Williams has had a difficult year.
-She split with her husband Kevin Hunter and reportedly relapsed after getting sober.
-She says that she is back on the wagon, but her friends are concerned that if she continues down the path she is currently on with dating and partying that she will have trouble with her addictive habits once again.
+She split with her husband, Kevin Hunter, and reportedly relapsed after getting sober.
+She says that she is back on the wagon, but her friends are concerned that if she continues down the path she is currently on with dating and partying, that she will have trouble with her addictive habits once again.